mariellefoster/plots_and_projects/README.md

 - Feed a markov chain my corpus of emails, see what comes out
 - Corpus of tweets, slacks, journaling

+## Marf Didn't Draw This
+- Doodles generated based on a corpus of doodles

 ## Twitter Server
 - Posts on twitter random packets it intercepts